 These 8 positions are the sharp key signatures.

-At the top, the key of C major has zero sharps and zero flats.
+- At the top, the key of the C major scale has zero sharps and zero flats.

 Notice how the new sharp in each key is a fifth above the previous sharp.
-This is an important pattern.
+This is an important pattern to learn to know how to use the circle of fifths.

 Building the flat keys around the circle